sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 Unfortunately, I couldn't find a problem pertaining to this at atcoder.jp, so decided to explain this with the help of problem, I am familiar with from codeforces.com, viz., [Jamie and To-do List](https://codeforces.com/contest/916/problem/D).

 In this problem we construct a [`Map`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html), whose keys are the given string and value is an unique integer identifier.
 Why we do this?
-Well, for this problem, for each seperate day, we maintain a `Map` whose keys are this unique identifier and value is the corresponding priority.
+Well, for this problem, for each separate day, we maintain a `Map` whose keys are this unique identifier and value is the corresponding priority.
 Had this `Map` been a map from strings to priority, it would have taken too much space (as we have too many days).

 In this problem, suppose our input array has indices from $0$ to maximum priority, $10^9$ and corresponding to these indices, array store _count_ of strings having this priority.
 Then to answer queries, we construct segment tree from this array where each node maintains _sum_ of its children value.
 We answer query by simply querying this tree for priorities from 0 to `givenPriority - 1`.